The WRF originated in 2002, when WWTG members recognized the potential trade facilitation benefits of collaborating with APEC regulators.

 For the full text of the article above, please refer here

-Red tape is costing the Asia Pacific's wine industry $1.0 billion a year, APEC said Friday, as it vowed to simplify the procedures to take advantage of growing demand in the region.
+Bureaucracy is costing the Asia Pacific's wine industry $1.0 billion annually, APEC said Friday, as it vowed to simplify the procedures to take advantage of growing demand in the region.

 A complex web of non-tariff barriers such as multiple export certificates and unnecessary testing is hampering the industry's growth, the Asia Pacific Economic Cooperation (APEC) grouping said in a statement."